 Last time, we talked about how it is not only normal for a breastfed baby to night nurse, it is also beneficial.
 Due to individual women's milk storage capacity, patterns will vary, but most women need 8+ feedings per 24 hours and no longer than a 5 hour stretch at night to maintain a full milk supply.

 So what's a tired mom to do?

-Keep baby within arm's reach of your bed and make night feedings relatively short, quiet, and dim to help you both fall back to sleep quickly.
-If you notice your baby has stopped actively sucking and swallowing, taker off the breast and change her diaper right there in bed (have diaper and wipes on the nightstand).
+3. Keep baby within arm's reach of your bed and make night feedings relatively short, quiet, and dim (and entirely in bed) to help you both fall back to sleep quickly.
+If you notice your baby has stopped actively sucking and swallowing, take her off the breast and change her diaper right there in bed (have diaper and wipes on the nightstand).
 Offer the other breast after the diaper change.
 Many moms find safely bed sharing or a bassinet pulled up to the bedside to be an ideal way to maximize rest.
 Bed sharing can be an option for some to families that increases sleep, if done safely according to the Safe Sleep 7 guidelines pictured.
 The American Academy of Pediatrics recommends baby stay in the same room as you for at least 6 months to prevent SIDS.

 Need help figuring out your night routine or helping baby get days and nights sorted out?
 We can help!
 Book a consult for personalized advice.
 Also check out the book The No Cry Sleep Solution for gentle, breastfeeding-friendly ways of cultivating healthy sleep patterns.
 And remember - this to shall pass!
 Even without intervention children will begin to sleep through the night when they are developmentally ready.